 Preformed liners are made of plastic or glass fibre and are rigid, long lasting and need to be fitted exactly into the hole and level.

 For all ponds level is crucial: it is worth spending time levelling the pond because if you fill up the pond at the end stage, and it is not level, it will show.
 Water will find the level and it will look odd.
 A spirit level needs to be used to check the pond at the bottom and at all points to ensure it is 100% level before fitting the liner.

 A butyl liner needs to be laid from the centre of the pond outwards pleating carefully on shelves to get the liner as flat as possible.

 Retailer web sites explain how to calculate the size of pond liner needed for your intended pond.
 Liner is expensive as are any mistakes if there are miscalculations.
 Good retailers will assist in the calculation if you call them with the pond dimensions.

 Fill the pond before trimming off the liner.
 Use bricks along the rim to hold it in pace and then fill, settle and then trim off surplus leaving an overhang which will need to be disguised with plants and stones.

 You are then ready to fill up the pond with water.
-Initially for a short while it will be clear and then turn green.
+Initially, for a short while it will be clear and then turn green.
 It will take time for the natural balance of the eco system in the pond to return the water to clear.
-Although in the first instance the only practical way to fill the pond is to use tap water if at all possible after that fill and top from a water but using natural rainwater.
+Although in the first instance, the only practical way to fill the pond is to use tap water, if possible after the initial fill top from a water butt which will ultilise natural rainwater.